Canoe-Picnic Point State Park

 Canoe-Picnic Point State Park is a 70 acre state park located on Grindstone Island in the St. Lawrence River.
 The park is within the bounds of the Town of Clayton in Jefferson County, New York.

-The park is 1 of 80 New York State Parks that are in the path of totality for the 2024 solar eclipse, with the park experiencing 3 minutes and 20 seconds of totality.
+The park was one of 80 New York State Parks that were in the path of totality for the 2024 solar eclipse, with the park experiencing 3 minutes and 20 seconds of totality.

 History

 Canoe-Picnic Point State Park was purchased by the New York State Fisheries, Game and Forest Commission in 1897.
 Along with Mary Island State Park, it was one of the first New York state parks established along the St. Lawrence River as part of the St. Lawrence Reservation, a recreation area within the Thousand Islands region authorized by New York State in 1896.

 Canoe Point is named for the American Canoe Association, who formerly held their annual meetings at the point.